kbariotis/kostasbariotis.com/src/pages/async-await-a-thorough-example/index.md

 I am using Bluebird a lot.
 And that's because without it my code would be even more bloated with Promise returns here and there.
 Bluebird makes a good use of DRY so I don't have to.
 I could make all my functions, even those that doesn't do async stuff, return a Promise but that would mean that I had to "wait" for them, which means even more noise.

 ## Async/Await version
 Let's now see the same code, but written with async/await and compare it with the above.
-I will paste the same code, but only with the controller changed, so you don't have to read the whole file again.

 ```Javascript
 const BPromise = require('bluebird');